KCMO (AM)

 KCMO (710 kHz) is a commercial AM radio station licensed to Kansas City, Missouri.
-Owned by Cumulus Media, the station airs a news/talk radio format.
-The studios and offices are located in Overland Park, Kansas.
-KCMO is also heard on FM translator 103.7 MHz K279BI and on the digital subchannel of co-owned 101.1 KCFX-HD2.
+Owned by Cumulus Media, the station airs a talk radio format.
+The studios and offices are on Indian Creek Parkway in Overland Park, Kansas.
+KCMO is also heard on KCHZ (95.7 FM) in Ottawa, Kansas and on the second HD Radio channel of co-owned KCFX (101.1) in Harrisonville, Missouri.

-The transmitter is off North Eastern Road, near Interstate 435, on Kansas City's Northeast side.
+The AM transmitter is off North Eastern Road, near Interstate 435, on Kansas City's Northeast side.
 KCMO broadcasts with 10,000 watts by day and 5,000 watts at night, using a directional antenna at all times.
 The station is heard around the Kansas City metropolitan area, in sections of Missouri and Kansas.
 With a good radio, the signal can also be heard in parts of Iowa, Oklahoma, Illinois, Arkansas and Nebraska.
 Due to KCMO's low transmitting frequency, plus Kansas's flat terrain and excellent ground conductivity, the station has an unusually large daytime coverage area, reaching a population area of nearly 12 million people.